 Duration: 40 mins

-Video: Watch the above video 80 years apart, these two refugees have more in common than you’d think
+Video: Watch the video – 80 years apart, these two refugees have more in common than you’d think

-Discussion: Globally, one in every 122 humans is now either a refugee, internally displaced or seeking asylum.
-If this were the population of a country, it would be the world’s 24th biggest.
+Discussion: Globally, more than 100 million people are forcibly displaced.
+This means 1 in every 78 people on earth has been forced to flee and is a refugee, internally displaced or seeking asylum.
+If this were the population of a country, it would be the world’s 15th largest country based on population.
 Aid agencies are running out of money to support the growing numbers.
-Usually more than half of any refugee population are children.
+Usually, more than half of any refugee population are children.
 Refugee children are first and foremost children, and as children, they need to have their rights respected.
 As refugees, they are, particularly at risk.
-They are more susceptible to disease, malnutrition and physical injury.
-Children are also missing out on childhood, if they miss key stages of development it can forever damage their physical and mental well-being.
+They are more susceptible to disease, malnutrition, and physical injury.
+Children are also missing out on childhood, if they miss key stages of development, it can forever damage their physical and mental well-being.
 Is the world doing enough, is Ireland doing enough?
-Should refugees rely on luck and charity or should government’s ensure they their rights are respected?
+Should refugees rely on luck and charity or should governments ensure their rights are respected?

-Walking Debate: Should Ireland take in more refugees, given that we have so many problems, like our housing crisis and healthcare crisis?
+Walking Debate: Should Ireland take in more refugees, given that we have so many problems, like our housing and healthcare crises?
 Ask participants to choose sides and debate the question.

 We are taking our fair share- The Government has failed to meet its original pledge of bringing 4,000 asylum seekers into the country by the end of 2017, through EU resettlement and relocation programmes, prioritising families, children and unaccompanied minors.By June of 2019, 2,519 people had been relocated or resettled.
 Almost half of the refugees admitted were under 18 on arrival, and the majority of these – 85% – were under 12.
 As a percentage of our population, Ireland ranks 29th out of 45 European countries in receiving asylum seekers and refugees.
 Asylum seekers comprise 0.01% of the Irish population (that is 1 out of every 10,000 people is an asylum seeker).
 In Lebanon, one in six people was a refugee in 2016 meaning that the country had the largest number of displaced people relative to its own population.